All You Need To Know About North Macedonian Wine

 When talking about internationally famous wines, we always think of places like Tuscany, Burgundy, and the Cape Winelands.
 However, some fantastic wine regions in different parts of the world don’t get nearly enough attention as they should.

-One of them is the small Balkan country of Macedonia, a country that gets around 300 sunny days in a year and has a perfect climate for grape-growing.
+One of them is the small Balkan country of Macedonia, which gets around 300 sunny days in a year and has a perfect climate for grape growing.
 Before we tell you more about winemaking in Macedonia and the country’s best wine regions, let’s start with…

 According to numerous archaeological findings, this region’s winemaking tradition dates back to the 13th century B.C.
 The tradition continued during the golden times of the Kingdom of Macedon and even after the Romans occupied the region.
 During the Roman Empire, the province of Macedonia was one of the most important regions for growing grapes and winemaking in the whole empire.